 When it comes to referrals and growing your business, it comes down to taking action and asking for trust to be placed in your business from clients with whom you’ve built a relationship.
 When the trust you’ve built with your clients is transferred to you via a referral, it’s critical that you use that trust placed in you wisely and do your best to deliver on your promises to the new client.
 There’s a great deal of relationship building that has gone into getting you to that point.
 So don’t waste it.
 Use that trust wisely.
 Take action, keep doing the hard things that no one else is willing to do, because that’s going to take your business to the next level.

 If you liked this topic and are interested in more ways you can grow your business, you can get our free webinar that walks you through the 4 Ways to Grow Your Business.
 We have included a worksheet with that as well so you can walk away with actionable ideas for your own business.

 OTHER WAYS TO ENJOY THIS POST:

 Today’s episode of Cultivating Business Growth is focused on the power of extraordinary customer service.
 It’s generally accepted in the business world that retaining current customers is a much more efficient way of growing profitability in your business than gaining new ones.
-The caveat is that they must be the right kind of customers.
+The caveat is that they must be the right kind of customer.
 We will dive into how you can deliver extraordinary service and positively impact sales and customer retention by working to eliminate risk factors from your offerings.